digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Logs API Instances
 - Cloud trail stores the last 90day of events in Event History, Enabled by default at no cost
-- To customise the service ..
+- To customize the service ..
 Create 1 or more trails
 - Management Events and Data Events
 - Management events Control Plane operations
 - Data events not logged at default